culibraries/library-reporting/metadb/report_queries/README.md

 # The FOLIO Report Query Repository

-This repository stores queries designed to produce reports of FOLIO data in a local LDP metadb instance.
+This repository stores queries designed to produce reports of FOLIO data in a local LDP Metadb instance.
 Many of these queries have been developed by the FOLIO reporting community or adapted from them.
 Some queries are custom queries developed by and specific to the University of Colorado Boulder FOLIO instance.

-## How to find a query
+## How to find a report query

 You can find queries by browsing the subfolders in this folder or by reviewing the [Query Table of Contents](#query-table-of-contents) below.

-## Understanding query files
+## Understanding report query files

-Queries are divided into different tracks and given a track code and number.
-In the folder for each query, you should see a .sql file and a README file.
+Reports are divided into different tracks and given a track code and number.
+For each report, you should see a .sql file and a README file.

 The README file summarizes the purpose, output, and special instructions